Who are in charge of the destiny of our boys?

 empty as a nameless river bed crematorium .

-where are the boys I ask myself and some old faces?
+Where are the boys I ask some old faces?

-their parents are poor peasants or landless labours
+and their parents are poor peasants or landless labourers

-my boys have outsmarted me, made me fool
+our boys have outsmarted me, made me fool–

 spotless white houses, gates etched with holy signs

-some have joined army, the lesser ones keeping pigeons,
+some have joined army, and the lesser ones keeping pigeons,

 some sell vegetables in vans, fish and milk in cycles,

-and clothes and plastics in cars from door to door
+and clothes and plastic pots in cars from door to door.

-some are working in brick clines, some driving cars and
+and some are working in brick kilns, some driving cars and

 some own battery cars and defeat empty stomachs

-some are mullahs at mosques, priests at temples
+and some are mullahs at mosques, priests at temples.

 some are party full timers and have earned ways

-to make peasants sit and stand by catching their ears
+to make villagers sit and stand by catching their ears

 some are electricians, plumbers, carpenters, driers, company agents